Jim Rice: Career accomplishments

-In 1982, Rice saved a young fan's life.
-Boston was playing the Chicago White Sox.
-Dave Stapleton hit a line drive into the stands, and as this was before any safety measures, such as netting, were in place, the line drive hit a young boy in the head.
-Jim Rice, knowing it would take too long for medical staff to reach the young fan, popped out of the dugout, grabbed the young fan, and brought him to the dugout, where the Boston Red Sox medical staff was able to attend to him quickly.
-Due to Rice's decisive action, the boy was able to be rushed to the hospital and had emergency surgery, and ultimately, according to the physicians who treated the boy at the hospital, Rice saved the boy's life.
-Rice continued to play the game in his blood stained unifrom.

 In 1984 Rice set a major league single-season record by hitting into 36 double plays.
 On the backside of a 1964 Topps baseball card of Earl Wilson No. 503, Goose Goslin, who got his start in 1921, was credited with grounding into 48 double plays in a season during his career.
 However, this mark was not followed closely until the mid to late 1930s.
 Rice's 315 career double plays grounded into ranks him tied in eighth place on the career leaders list with Eddie Murray.
 Rice did break Brooks Robinson's AL record for GIDP by a right-handed hitter (297) in 1988.
 Cal Ripken Jr. eventually surpassed this mark in 1999.
 Rice had led the league for four seasons (1982-1985), which tied the major league record that had been established by Ernie Lombardi.
 In 2009 Miguel Tejada recorded his fifth season leading his league in this category and now holds this record.
 During the time Rice was the annual GDP leader he also had averaged 112 RBI's per season which is ten RBI's better than second place Albert Pujols RBI average of 102 following his four-year GDP leadership.
 The on-base prowess of Rice's teammates placed him in a double play situation over 2,000 times during his career.
 Rice posted a batting average of .310 and slugging percentage of .515 in those situations which is better than his overall career marks in those categories.